 Removal of fish from the population through fishing can reduce the overall population size if harvest is not maintained at sustainable levels.
 Effects of these alternatives on the biological environment would depend on the resulting reduction or increases in the level of fishing as a result of each alternative.
 Indirect impacts of these alternatives on the biological environment would depend on the resulting change in the level of commercial king mackerel fishing effort in the Gulf.
+In a 2015 biological opinion, NOAA determined that the hook-and-line component of the CMP commercial fishery would not significantly impact protected species; however, the gillnet component of the CMP commercial fishery may significantly impact protected sharks, turtles, and marine mammals.
+See Section 3.2 for more information.

-The no action alternative (Gulf Council Preferred Alternative 1) would maintain the current allocation of 68% of the Gulf king mackerel ABC reserved for the recreational sector, and the remaining 32% reserved for the commercial sector.
-Gulf Council Preferred Alternative 1 would not result in any change in effects to the physical or biological environments.
+The no action alternative (Preferred Alternative 1) would maintain the current allocation of 68% of the Gulf king mackerel ABC reserved for the recreational sector, and the remaining 32% reserved for the commercial sector.
+Preferred Alternative 1 would not result in any change in effects to the physical or biological environments.

 Alternatives 2 - 4 propose, through different methods, some manner of reallocation from the stock ACL to the commercial sector.
 The resultant allocations from each proposed alternative, as intended by the Councils, are shown in Table 2.8.1.
-Since the recreational sector is not currently landing its allocation, and the commercial sector is landing its allocation (Table 2.8.1), any transfer of unharvested fish to the commercial sector would result in additional removals from the Gulf king mackerel stock.
+Since the recreational sector is not currently landing its allocation, and the commercial sector is landing its allocation (Table 2.8.1), any transfer of unharvested fish to the commercial sector would likely result in additional removals from the Gulf king mackerel stock.
 It is also because of this trend in landings that the Councils are not considering reallocating some portion of the stock ACL to the recreational sector.
 These proposed additional removals would constitute a negative biological effect; however, so long as the respective sector ACLs are not exceeded, the effect of additional harvest on the stock is not expected to impact the long-term sustainability of Gulf king mackerel.

-The difference between Alternatives 2 and 3 is that Alternative 2 would transfer the prescribed amount of allocation (Options a-c) all at once, while Alternative 3 would do so gradually over time.
+The difference between Alternatives 2 and 3 is that Alternative 2 would transfer the prescribed amount of allocation (5%, 10%, or 20%; Options a-c) all at once, while Alternative 3 would do so gradually over time (either 2% [Option a] or 5% [Option b] annually).
 Any negative effects from selecting Alternative 2 would depend on the amount of allocation to be transferred to the commercial sector, with those effects becoming more substantial as the amount of allocation to be transferred increases.
 Negative effects from Alternative 3 would be spread out over time, but could ultimately be greater than those on Option c of Alternative 2 depending on how much allocation is actually transferred to the commercial sector.
 Ultimately, the amount of additional king mackerel, which would be removed from the migratory group under Alternative 3, is unknown and completely dependent upon changes in future recreational fishing effort.
 However, so long as the sector ACLs are not exceeded, neither Alternative 2 nor 3 are expected to impact the long-term sustainability of Gulf king mackerel.
-Important to note are the increased landings of recreational king mackerel from the 2014/2015 fishing season (Table 2.8.1), which increased approximately 57% over the previous fishing year's landings.
+Important to note are the increased landings of recreational king mackerel from the 2014/2015 fishing season (Table 2.8.1), which increased approximately 63% over the previous fishing year's landings.